paul-mccormack/RoboShadowAgentDeployment/README.md

 ## Generate a Machine Configuration Azure policy definition

 We are now ready to generate the policy definition.
-First we need to setup a variable containing the parameters we need to create the definition.
-The following code shows an example
+First we need to setup the parameters we need to create the definition.
+The following code this.

 ```PowerShell
 $blobUri = "<Your blob uri and sas token"